4d/docs/docs/Desktop/building.md

 *\<destination\>/Compiled Database/MyProject/MyProject.4dz*

-> A .4dz file is essentially a zipped (packed) version of the project folder. .4dz files can be used by 4D Server, 4D Volume license (merged applications), and 4D.
+A .4dz file is essentially a zipped (packed) version of the project folder. .4dz files can be used by 4D Server, 4D Volume license (merged applications), and 4D.
 The compact and optimized size of .4dz files makes project packages easy to deploy.

+> When generating .4dz files, by default 4D uses a **standard** zip format, readable by any unzip tool.
+You can choose to use a **custom** zip format, adapted by 4D.
+The advantage of the custom format is that it cannot be read by standard unzip tools.
+To use the custom .4dz format, add the `UseStandardZipFormat` build key with value `False` in your [`buildApp.4DSettings`](#build-application-settings) file.

 #### Include related folders